AnjaliSandip/ElmerFEM-Dakota/README.md

 This program, Elmer FEM-Dakota interface, is released under license GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

-A generic interface script (shell) for coupling Elmer FEM and Dakota along with examples have been provided.
+A generic interface script (bash) for coupling Elmer FEM and Dakota along with examples have been provided.

 Capabilities: